-I am sure that you have found out just how difficult it can be to buy gifts for bonsai lovers.
-So we have put together a list of bonsai gift ideas that you can choose from.
+You probably already know that it can be difficult to buy gifts for bonsai lovers.
+So to give you a helping hand, we have put together a list of bonsai gift ideas.

-If all else fails to inspire you, then you could simply go for a gift voucher.
-Our gift vouchers are available in either a set denomination or you can choose your own value.
-But lets see what we can do about that inspiration.
+Of course, if all else fails to inspire you, then you could simply go for a gift voucher.
+Our gift vouchers are available in a range of set denominations, or you can choose your own value.

-Buying bonsai tools for someone else can be difficult so why not take a look through our range of Dingmu, Ryuga and Yagmimitsu bonsai tools for some ideas.
-If you need any advice then get in touch with us and we will help you find the perfect gift for a bonsai lover.
+Buying bonsai tools for someone else can be tricky, but why not take a look through our range of Dingmu, Ryuga and Yagmimitsu bonsai tools for some ideas.
+If you need some advice to help you choose, then get in touch with us and we will help you find the perfect gift for a bonsai lover.

-We also stock a range of bonsai tool kits if you are looking for a ready made set of bonsai tools to giver as a gift.
+We also stock a range of bonsai tool kits which are perfect if you are looking for a pre-selected set of bonsai tools to give as a gift.

-There are three Nanoblock bonsai kits available to choose from, all stocked on our website while stocks last.
+We have three Nanoblock bonsai kits available to choose from, all available on our website while stocks last.

 DVD and Film

-The film that immediately springs to mind is The Karate Kid, which provides some of the inspiration behind the popularity of bonsai.
-The bonsai trees owned and tended by Mr Myagi spurred many people on to take up bonsai.
+The first film that immediately springs to mind is The Karate Kid, which behind some of the popularity of bonsai in the UK.
+The bonsai trees owned and tended by Mr Myagi in the film spurred many people on to take up bonsai.
 You can purchase the original film on DVD, Blu-ray and it is also available to download via Amazon.

 In Around the World in 80 Gardens, Monty Don explores what a garden means for different people around the world and visits both small and large gardens to investigate.
 As part of the Journey, Monty visits China and Japan amongst many other countries.
-It’s the perfect gift for any bonsai lover or gardening fans in general.
+It can be hard to track down a copy but if you can get hold of one, it makes the perfect gift for any bonsai lover or gardening fans in general.

-Monty followed up with a journey to look deeper at Japanese gardens and examines how a mix of history and new innovations are shaping the gardens of Japan today.
+Monty followed up this trip with a journey to look deeper at Japanese Gardens.
+This series examines how a mix of history and new innovations are shaping the gardens of Japan today.
 The DVD and accompanying book make excellent gifts.

-Well, there’s a large number of bonsai books available to choose from, so here are a few of our recommendations.
+Well, there’s a lot of bonsai books to choose from, so here are a few of our recommendations: